-The school budget, received from Dorset Local Authority, includes money for supporting children with SEN.
+The school budget includes money for supporting children with SEND.

-The Head Teacher, together with the SENDCo, decides on the deployment of resources for Special Educational Needs and Disabilities; there is also consultation with the school governors on the basis of needs in the school.
+The Head Teacher alongside the SENDCo decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors on the basis of needs in the school.

-The Head Teacher and the SENDCo discuss all the information they have about SEND in the school, including the children already receiving extra support, those needing extra support and the children who have been identified as not making as much progress as would be expected.
+The Head Teacher and the SENDCO discuss all the information they have about SEND in the school, including the children getting extra support already, the children needing extra support and the children who have been identified as not making as much progress as would be expected.
 From this information, they decide what resources/training and support is needed.

-We would hope to resolve any complaints you may have, which in the first instance should be directed to the Headteacher.
+We would hope to resolve, any complaints you may have, which in the first instance should be directed to the Head Teacher or SENDCo.
 In most cases, we find that complaints can be dealt with successfully at this level.
-However if this is not possible, they can be sent to the Chair of the Governing Body for consideration at their next full governing body meeting.
-Complaints that are still not resolved can be sent to the Local Education Authority.